SiliconLabs/wiseconnect/examples/demos/wifi_commander/readme.md

 ## Getting Started

-In the NCP (Network Co-Processor) context, the application operates on a PC, referred to as the NCP Host, while the Wi-Fi stack runs on SiWx91x chipset in SoC Mode, known as the NCP Target.
+The application operates on a PC, referred to as the Wi-Fi Commander Tool, while the Wi-Fi stack runs on SiWx91x chipset in SoC Mode, known as the target.

-The communication between the NCP Host and Target occurs via a serial interface (UART), which can be tunneled through USB if you're using a development kit.
+The communication between the Wi-Fi Commander Tool and target occurs via a serial interface (UART), which can be tunneled through USB if you are using a development kit.
 This communication is defined by Silicon Labs' proprietary protocol called xAPI.

 Refer to the instructions here: